-Top Super PAC to Dems: Not Capitalizing on Mueller Would be ‘Malpractice’
+Top Super PAC to Dems: Not Capitalizing on Mueller Would Be ‘Malpractice’

 But Mueller’s investigation and the publication of his findings have dominated much of the national conversation—including a huge chunk of the media coverage of the inter-party squabbles.
 With the former Special Counsel finally scheduled to testify before Congress on Wednesday, Bridge is making the argument that the party should unabashedly lean into the proceedings.

 The group is going to be doing its part in the matter.
 According to the memo, Bridge will amplify the hearings by clipping and blasting out critical moments, dipping into its opposition research archives on Trump’s ties to Russia and “further putting members of Congress on defense for turning a blind eye to Trump’s scandals.”
-It also will be promoting search ads to users seeking information about Trump, Russia, and Mueller by directing audiences to the site: ComradeDonaldTrump.org.
+It also will be promoting search ads to users seeking information about Trump, Russia, and Mueller.

 Fain, and other progressives more eager to create a damning indictment of this presidency, don’t see their work as being at odds with a broader palate of issues that has dominated the Democratic presidential primary thus far.
 Rather, the memo argues it is incumbent on Democrats to use the Mueller hearing to help build a broader case to the American public about Trump’s conduct.